nuthanc/juju_deployment/README.md

 * Add machines in MAAS webUI and tag them appropriately
   * While adding give BMC IP and MAC for Power configuration
   * Configure the control data interface(192.168.40.0/24) in controller, compute and neutron to auto-assign or static assign ip

+### MAAS WebUI

+* Upload to the MAAS webUI under the “admin” tab (top right of MAAS webUI) -> ssh keys \
+cat ~/.ssh/id_rsa.pub
+* The subnet of the bridge created on the MAAS node will reflect in the MAAS webUI under the “subnets” tab.
+On the newly created subnet of the bridge (192.168.30.0/24); i.e. the management network:
+  * Click on “untagged” and enable DHCP (take action drop down)
+  * Define an appropriate subnet range
+  * Give the subnet a DNS of 8.8.8.8
+  * Gateway: 192.168.30.18
+* For the 192.168.40.0/24 subnet, give 192.168.40.18 as Gateway

 ### Bootstrap the JUJU controller